Azure/azure-quickstart-templates/application-workloads/jboss/jboss-eap-clustered-multivm-rhel/README.md

 ## Deployment Steps

-Build your environment with JBoss EAP 7.3/ EAP 7.4 cluster setup on 'n' number of RHEL 8.4 VMs where 'n' is decided by the user and all the VMs are added to the backend pool of a Load Balancer on Azure in a few simple steps:
+Build your environment with JBoss EAP 7.4 cluster setup on 'n' number of RHEL 8.4 VMs where 'n' is decided by the user and all the VMs are added to the backend pool of a Load Balancer on Azure in a few simple steps:
 1. Launch the template by clicking the **Deploy to Azure** button.
 2. Complete the following parameter values and accept the Terms and Conditions before clicking on the **Purchase** button.